 At Clayton State University, the actual review begins in the Spring Semester of the individual's fifth year after award of tenure or since his or her last post-tenure review or other personnel action.
 For individuals who submit materials for promotion in the same academic year in which they would be required to submit for post-tenure review, the promotion portfolio will be used for the post-tenure review as well.
-If a candidate withdraws from consideration before the portfolio reaches the College level, that Faculty Member must submit a separate posttenure portfolio in January of the same academic year.
-Recommendation for promotion will constitute successful post-tenure review.
+Recommendation for promotion will constitute successful posttenure review.
 If, at any level of review, promotion is not recommended, the review will indicate whether or not the candidate is achieving expectations in post-tenure performance.